 Dignity is committed to looking ahead and pushing forward to progress reconciliation.
 We are also committed to walking alongside Aboriginal and Torres Strait Islander specialist homelessness and housing organisations to improve outcomes for First nations people experiencing homelessness in Australia.

-Over the 10 years, Diginty has grown from one guesthouse for women and children experiencing homelessness to multiple guest homes across 25 locations, supporting and empowering up to 400 people experiencing homelessness each night.
+Over the 10 years, Dignity has grown from one guesthouse for women and children experiencing homelessness to multiple guest homes across 25 locations, supporting and empowering up to 400 people experiencing homelessness each night.

 To mark the occasion, we will be hosting our first ever Gala Dinner to raise much-needed funds for people at risk of or experiencing homelessness.